dyka3773/obsidian-notes/Tech notes/Java/JavaEE/@Transactional.md

   - tech
   - java
 ---
-The [javax.transaction.Transactional](https://javaee.github.io/javaee-spec/javadocs/javax/transaction/Transactional.html) annotation provides the application the ability to control transaction boundaries declaratively.
+The [javax.transaction.Transactional](https://javaee.github.io/javaee-spec/javadocs/javax/transaction/Transactional.html) annotation provides the application the ability to control [[Transactions|transaction]] boundaries declaratively.
 This annotation can be applied to any class that the [[JavaEE|Jakarta EE]] specification defines as a managed [[EJB|bean]].

 Transactional behavior can be configured via an attribute on the annotation.